Layout grids in the browser

 As someone who switched from web design to development, I still have that urge to toggle the layout grids on and off.
 You know, pressing Ctrl + G every few seconds.
 While browser dev tools have grid overlays, they’re kind of buried in menus.
 So I built my own!

 Go ahead and try it out right here!
-Press Ctrl + G to toggle the guides.
+Press Ctrl + G or to toggle the guides.

 This article’s grid is very simple of course, especially on smaller screens.
 So here are two screenshots of real-world websites: